Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 ## Changing reaction-diffusion parameters produces different emergent Turing patterns

 For many parameter values, our reaction-diffusion system is not very interesting.
-For example, the following animation is produced when using parameter rates in CellBlender of *f* = 1000 and *k* = 500,000.
-It shows that if the kill rate is too high, then the *B* particles will die out more quickly than they can be replenished by the reaction with *A* particles, and so only *A* particles will be left.
-In this animation, *A* particles have been colored green, and *B* particles have been colored red.
+The following animation is produced when using parameter rates in CellBlender of *f* = 1000 and *k* = 500,000.
+It shows that if the kill rate is too high, then the *B* particles (colored red) will die out more quickly than they can be replenished by the reaction with *A* particles (colored green), and so only *A* particles will remain.

 {% include video id="MOO0fmwoz7E" provider="youtube" %}